Amy's Birth Story

 The paramedics appeared although in that moment it didn’t click who they were.
 I wondered whether they were journalists for some strange reason and I remember giving them a confused look.
 One of them turned on the bathroom light which so felt harsh and glaring.
 My husband quickly asked him to turn it off and I loved him for that.
 The paramedics stayed on the landing, waiting to see if they would be needed and soon left.

 I opted for a physiological third stage and the three of us sat chatting for some time.
 The cord pulsated until the last bit of blood had transferred into Alexander.
-The midwife then clamped and cut it (my husband did not want to and I was not bothered at the time although actually later wished I had).
+Once it was white the midwife clamped and cut it.
 I then felt a strong period pain-like surge and I think the placenta separated at this point.
 I did not have any urge to push and so stood in the bath to see if it would come that way, still holding Alexander but with two sets of strong arms close by in case I felt unstable.
 The placenta came out.

 The water was getting cold and there was no hot water left in our water tank, so they helped me out of the bath with Alexander still in my arms, we got onto the bed and were covered with dry towels.

 The midwife checked whether I needed stitches which I did, but he was able to then and there on my bed.
 My husband made himself very scarce at this point and went to make the tea!
 I used the gas and air throughout and was as high as a kite.
 I can really understand how beneficial using gas and air could have been during the labour, but it was not to be for me as it had all just happened so quickly.

 We then drank tea and ate biscuits whilst Alexander had his first breastfeed.
 The atmosphere was so happy and relaxed.
 The midwives then went downstairs to write their notes and left my husband, me and Alexander to be together.
 It was magical to think that in just a few hours our son had made his way into the world.